 Four industrial teams will take part in ARGOS: Alstom; Ansaldo STS, with Systra and Eiffage; Siemens, with SafeRail and Est Signalisation; and Thales, with Engie Ineo and Vossloh.

 Experts from each team will be working with SNCF Réseau engineers in shared offices across Paris and at the Stade de France in Saint Denis.

 While cooperation will be key, SNCF Réseau says all are motivated by a strong spirit of competition in their efforts to propose ground-breaking solutions to meet the technical and economic challenges.

 The four groups are currently working on technical proposals to be examined by SNCF Réseau at the beginning of 2019.
 From spring 2019, the teams whose proposals are selected will be expected to produce ‘mock-ups’ to demonstrate the technical and economic viability of their plans.
 SNCF Réseau will then choose the teams to manufacture the solutions proposed, with a decision being scheduled for early-2020.

 The successful contenders will then each have two and a half years to build a first interlocking box, which should become operational by 2023, prior to full-scale rollout.

-Cyber-Security, Digitalisation, European Rail Traffic Management System (ERTMS), Funding & Finance, High-Speed Rail, Infrastructure Developments, Route Development, Signalling & Telecommunications, Technology & Software, Track Systems, Track/Infrastructure Maintenance & Engineering
+Cyber-Security, Digitalisation, European Rail Traffic Management System (ERTMS), Funding & Finance, High-Speed Rail, Infrastructure Developments, Route Development, Signalling, Control & Communications, Technology & Software, Track Systems, Track/Infrastructure Maintenance & Engineering